 This page is under construction.
-We present a first collection of resources, but there is much more to come.
+We present an initial collection of resources, but there is much more to come.

 Measurements often are custom-designed for a project, but there can be some more general tools and principles that can be used across projects.

 When trying to resolve their legal problem, does a person get a fair and just outcome according to the law?
 Are they able to assert their rights and make full use of the law to protect their interests?